alizehssn/scaling-octo-giggle/README.md

 ## Project Description
 ***
 The Workout Tracker Application is dynamic web application utilized to log the user's workouts.
-The user's information is stored on the backend using MongoDB.
+The user's information is stored on the backend using MongoDB and deployed on Heroku.

 ## Table of Contents
 ***